hoangthienan95/computer-vision-project/README.md

 - - -
 Recently, computer vision applications have attracted significant attention in the fashion domain.
 A historically challenging task has been to build an intelligent recommender system that can suggest items for purchase, based on a semantically rich notion of “personalized style”.
 Despite the seemingly insurmountable complexity of this task, the lucrative end reward has enticed e-commerce behemoths like Amazon [1], Stitch Fix, and Pinterest [2] to participate in a race to develop recommender systems that can understand notions of style.

-A recent paper describes a system that can take in “in the wild” scene images to generate complementary items recommendations [4].
-However, their model training involves inefficient cropping heuristics that fail on certain clothing items, complicated attention mechanisms to detect each item of clothing in an image, and a manually-curated dataset.
+A recent paper describes a system that can take in “in the wild” scene images to generate complementary items recommendations [4]; however, the model training involves inefficient cropping heuristics that fail on certain clothing items, complicated attention mechanisms to detect each item of clothing in an image, and a manually-curated dataset.
 The authors remark that constructing appropriate ground truth data to learn the notion of compatibility is a significant challenge due to the amount of human effort to label and categorize.

-The effort described in this paper aims to use existing methods to provide a quality instances segmentaiton of fashion items and their attributes using data provided from the 2019 Kaggle iMaterialist [6][7] challenge.
+The effort described in this paper aims to use existing methods to provide a quality instance segmentaiton of fashion items and their attributes using data provided from the 2019 Kaggle iMaterialist [6][7] challenge.

-This effort focuses on the implementation of a Mask RCNN model and covers the major components of this framework that deliver a state-of-the-art semantic segmentation.
-The Matterport implementation of Mask R-CNN [] is used as a supporting framework to implement the model into which the iMaterialist data is loaded and trained.
+This effort focuses on the implementation of a Mask R-CNN model and covers the major components of this framework that deliver a state-of-the-art semantic segmentation.
+The Matterport implementation of Mask R-CNN [12] is used as a supporting framework to implement the model into which the iMaterialist data is loaded and trained.

 A brief discussion on the most recent iteration of this infrastructure, YOLACT, is reviewed where real-time segmentaiton has become a reality.